rianoc/MQTT_blog/README.md

 ### Persisting data to disk

 For the purposes of this small project the persisting logic is kept to a minimum.
-The process stores down data on an hourly basis.
+The process keeps data in memory for one hour and then persists to disk.
 A blog on [partitioning data in kdb+](https://kx.com/blog/partitioning-data-in-kdb/) goes into detail on this type of storage layout and methods which could be applied to further manage memory usage which in critical a low power edge node.
 The same process exposes both in memory and on disk data.
-To enable this the on disk table names a suffixed with `Hist`.
+To enable this the on disk table names are suffixed with `Hist`.

 ```q
 sensorConfigHist:([] name:`$();topic:`$();state_topic:`$();opts:())